nhattanhh/Top-10-Owasp/1_BrokenAccessControl.md

     ![alt text](imgs/1_1.png)

 - This is the most classic case of BAC, imagine a banking application where a regular user can access another user’s account details simply by changing a parameter in the URL, like switching */account?userId=123* to */account?userId=456*.
-If the application doesn’t verify the reques...
+If the application doesn’t verify the request...
 BOOM!
 You have successful access user with id 456 whether your id is 123.

 - Broken Access Control occurs due to several underlying issues in the design, implementation, or configuration of an application:
     + Lack of authentication properly: Do not perform correctly to ensure that users have necessary access.